lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: Issues with qserv (database) queries, investigating
+summary: We are experiencing issues, investigating
 env:
   - idfprod
   - idfint
-enabled: true
+enabled: false
 ---

-Notebooks appear to be hanging and then timing out when doing qserv queries.
 We are investigating the issue and will post updates.